What Types Of Personal Injury Cases Does Your Firm Typically Handle?

 Our firm handles auto, trucking, and pedestrian accident cases, as well as those involving slip and fall or trip and fall injury-related accidents, dog bite/animal attack and other premises liability type cases.
 Additionally, we take on government claims and product liability cases.

 What Are The Top Misconceptions People Have About Working With A Personal Injury Attorney?

-A lot of people think that they can handle a personal injury case on their own.
+Many people think that they can handle a personal injury case on their own.
 When they do so and are dealing with an insurance company, they generally will get the lowest level of insurance adjuster with the least amount of settlement authority.
 They will typically say, “We are really sorry this happened and here is $500.
-Go away”.
-When you have an attorney, your claim goes to a higher level of the adjuster who has more knowledge about injuries and liability.
+Go away.”
+When you have a personal injury attorney, your claim goes to a higher level of the adjuster who has more knowledge about injuries and liability.
 People think that they get more money out of a case in the end if they do not have a lawyer because a lawyer takes a percentage, but that is simply not true.